 If you have concerns about how to use Zubsolv safely, talk with your doctor.
 They can help you manage your risk for misusing the drug.

 If you take more Zubsolv than your doctor prescribes, you may develop serious side effects.

 It’s important that you do not take more Zubsolv than your doctor advises.

 - pinpoint pupils (a condition in which your pupils shrink to a smaller size than usual)

 - sedation (feeling extremely tired and less alert than usual)

 If you take more than the recommended amount of Zubsolv

 Call your doctor right away if you believe you’ve taken too much Zubsolv.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 (or your local emergency number) or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Zubsolv for you, they’ll prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.